CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 ![](images/wtf.PNG)

-my lerping for fade off color was off.. way offf....
+my lerping for fading was off.. way offf....
 Lerping is not to be confused with the ever popular LARPing.

 ![](images/weird_balls.gif)